Participants study repertoire with USC music faculty in small chamber ensembles and

 for scholarship assistance must submit a taped recording and indicate on the application that they wish to be considered.

 - Fill out the downloadable application.
-Application deadline extended to May 9, 2016.
+Application deadline is May 1, 2017.

 - Include a $50 nonrefundable application fee (make checks payable to: University of